 Types of Courses:

 WPOC uses two main types of orienteering courses: cross-country and score.
 Cross-country courses require the participant to go to a sequence of markers (controls) in a specific order.
 Participants are timed with the fastest person on each course the winner for that day.
+Note: There is no requirement to run; if you don't care about the time, just go at your own pace.
 Score courses provide a collection of markers that may be visited in any order and have an imposed time limit.
 Participants try to visit as many markers as possible in the given time; a point system is used to determine the winner; penalties are assessed for participants who exceed the time limit.
-We also offer some variations of these main types on occasion, including Mini-rogaines which are endurance forms of score courses; Night-O usually used a score type format that takes place in the dark; Scrambles are a mixture of cross-country and score; Sprints are short cross-country courses; and Relays are a sequence of cross-country courses.
+We also offer some variations of these main types on occasion, including Mini-Rogaines which are an endurance form of score courses; Night-O usually uses a score type format that takes place in the dark; Ski-O is just like cross-country but on skis; Scrambles are a mixture of cross-country and score; Sprints are short cross-country courses; and Relays are a sequence of cross-country courses.

 Cross-country courses are color coded to indicate their approximate difficulty.
-In the United States, the color coding follows this sequence from easiest to hardest: White - Yellow - Orange - Brown - Green - Red - Blue.
-This is to accommodate orienteers who are beginners (White and Yellow courses), intermediate level (Orange), or experts (Brown thru Blue).
-At WPOC meets, we normally use only White, Yellow, Orange, and Green or Red courses; this is because we do not get many participants who can do the most difficult courses.
-We do sometimes provide a Brown course.
+In the United States, the color coding follows this sequence from easiest to hardest: White (Beginner) - Yellow (Novice) - Orange (Intermediate) - Brown (Advanced Short) - Green (Advanced Medium) - Red (Advanced Long) - Blue (Advanced Very Long).
+This is to accommodate orienteers who are new to the sport (White and Yellow courses), those with some experience (Orange course), and substantial experience (Brown through Blue courses).
+At WPOC events, we normally use only White, Yellow, Orange, and Brown or Red courses; this is because we do not get many participants who can do the most difficult courses.
 As the courses become more difficult, they get longer and the trails and other "linear features" become less useful.

 Mini-rogaines have durations of 2 hours to 6 hours and typically use maps covering very large areas